Multipliers, $W$-algebras and the growth of generalized polynomial identities: Introduction

-Generalized identities first appeared in \cite{Amitsur1965} in the setting of primitive rings and later on they were studied by several authors from the perspective of the algebraic structure and properties of the rings satisfying them.
-We refer to \cite{BeidarMartindaleMikhalevm1996} and its bibliography for an exhaustive dissertation of such topic from this point of view.
+Generalized identities were first introduced in Amitsur’s seminal paper \cite{Amitsur1965} in the context of primitive rings and later on they were studied by several authors from the perspective of the algebraic structure and properties of the rings satisfying them.
+We refer to \cite{BeidarMartindaleMikhalevm1996} and its bibliography for an exhaustive dissertation on such topic from this point of view.
 In more recent years a combinatorial approach arose, focusing on the study of generalized codimensions, which are essentially a quantitative tool for roughly measuring how many generalized identities are satisfied by an algebra.
 The codimension sequence $c_n(A)$ of a $F$-algebra $A$ was first introduced by Regev in \cite{Regev1972} as the dimension of the space of multilinear polynomials of degree $n$ reduced modulo the polynomial identities of $A.$ In the same paper, he also proved that such sequence is exponentially bounded if $A$ satisfies a non-trivial identity.
 Later, in 1999, Giambruno and Zaicev in \cite{GiambrunoZaicev1999} captured such exponential growth, providing an explicit method to compute it and solving the Amitsur conjecture, stating that the limit $\lim_{n\rightarrow +\infty} \sqrt[n]{c_n(A)}$ exists and is a non-negative integer called the PI-exponent of $A.$

 Following this approach, Gordienko in \cite{Gordienko2010} defines the generalized codimension sequence and proves the Amitsur conjecture for any finite dimensional algebra $A$ nonetheless only in the case $W= A$ and the action is given by left and right multiplication.
 Furthermore, in \cite{MartinoRizzo2024} the authors study the generalized variety generated by $UT_2$ and prove that it has almost polynomial growth of the generalized codimensions if $W=UT_2$ acts either as a subalgebra isomorphic to $F$ or as the subalgebra $D$ by left and right multiplication.

-All these results were established by selecting a priori who W and its action are.
+So far, all results on generalized polynomial identities have been obtained by fixing in advance both the algebra $W$ and its action on $A$.
+In this paper, we take a different approach: we do not specify $W$ beforehand, and we allow its action to be more general than that arising from a subalgebra of $A$ acting by left and right multiplication.
+This shift is made possible by the weak action representability of the category of associative algebras (see \cite{Janelidze2022}).
+In particular, in our framework the action of $W$ emerges naturally as a unary operation, whereas in the classical setting it is treated as a nullary one.
+This perspective allows us to extend the notion of generalized identities to a significantly broader context and to develop a unified and more comprehensive theory.